-JART Comments (December, 2022) Reference Source of Comment Applicant Response (January 202 Rep port/Date: Geology and Water Resources Assessment Report December 2021 Author: GHD A includes 3 figures from the Annual Monito Reports corresponding to the dates of Figur 6.1, 6.2, and 6.3 (i.e., April 2020, October 20 and April 2021) referenced in the comment.
-These figures illustrate the overall groundwa flow regime is maintained within the hydrogeologic boundaries of the Existing Qu Updating of Figure 2.8 of the GWRA is not warranted and would only change in the loc area within the Existing Quarry hydrogeolog boundaries where the remaining areas of An Aquifer are supported by the mitigation mea The groundwater flow conditions in the loca of interest are better reflected on the MQEE maps (GWRA figures referenced in the com or the Existing Quarry figures from the 2021 Annual Water Monitoring Report (GHD, Mar 2022) which are included in Attachment A for convenience.
+JART Comments (December, 2022) Reference Source of Comment Applicant Response (January 2023) JART Response (June 2023) Rep port/Date: Geology and Water Resources Assessment Report December 2021 1 Author: GHD Existing Quarry mitigation measures.
+Attachment A includes 3 figures from the Annual Monitoring Reports corresponding to the dates of Figures 6.1, 6.2, and 6.3 (i.e., April 2020, October 2020, and April 2021) referenced in the comment.
+These figures illustrate the overall groundwater flow regime is maintained within the hydrogeologic boundaries of the Existing Quarry.
+Updating of Figure 2.8 of the GWRA is not warranted and would only change in the local area within the Existing Quarry hydrogeologic boundaries where the remaining areas of Amabel Aquifer are supported by the mitigation measures.
+The groundwater flow conditions in the local area of interest are better reflected on the MQEE area maps (GWRA figures referenced in the comment) or the Existing Quarry figures from the 2021 Annual Water Monitoring Report (GHD, March 2022) which are included in Attachment A for convenience.
 9. First paragraph on page 11 states that Figure 2.8 Regional Groundwater Flow Map presents bedrock groundwater map prior to extraction of the North Quarry, West Cell, or East Cell.
 Please clarify what season the map represents and/or if it represents minimum, maximum or average groundwater levels.
-Section 2.5 Regional Hydrogeology Above Escarpment, page 11 CH The map does not represent a specific seas groundwater level statistical condition.
-The groundwater contour elevations were genera- from the MECP water well records database thereby reflects reported water levels at the of well installation over various years and seasons.
+Section 2.5 Regional Hydrogeology Above Escarpment, page 11 СН The map does not represent a specific season or groundwater level statistical condition.
+The groundwater contour elevations were generated from the MECP water well records database and thereby reflects reported water levels at the time of well installation over various years and seasons.
+On January 1, 2023, Ontario Regulation 596/22 came into effect.
+As a result, technical review services for planning and development applications previously provided by Conservation Halton (CH) under Memorandums of Understanding with municipalities (e.g., technical reviews related to natural heritage and select aspects of stormwater management) can no longer be provided.
+However, to facilitate the transition of our review to other JART members, CH has reviewed this response and can confirm that this comment has been addressed.
 10. 'The study area plan was developed as presented on Figure 3.1.'
 Figure 3.1 shows the North Quarry, West Cell and East Cell.
 Analysis focuses primarily on the MQEE with the majority of data from monitoring locations in and adjacent to MQEE.
 The focus of this GWRA is therefore on the MQEE and not on the broader study area shown on Figure 3.1.
 Page 12, Section 3.1, Topography and Instrumentati on, 1 st paragraph.
 Norbert M. Woerns The comment is correct.
-The GWRA studie focused primarily on the area shown on Figu 3.3.
-Figure 3.1 shows the broad area surroundin Existing Quarry areas and the proposed MC for general reference.
-Figure 3.2 zooms into area surrounding the Milton North Quarry ar Extension Lands, including field investigatio locations.
-It is Figure 3.3 that illustrates the proposed MQEE area, associated focus are GWRA study, and field investigation location 11.
-"There are several historical surface water monitoring locations in the area of the proposed MQEE, including 2 locations in proximity to the south and southeast of the proposed MQEE extraction area (SG5 and SG6, respectively)."
-Besides SG5 and SG6, what are the other historical surface water monitoring stations in the area of the MQEE, which would support the MQEE proposal?
-Section 3.3, Surface Water Level Monitoring, page 13, 14 СН These are the most relevant gauges.
-Other locations exist (e.g., SG7/DP7); however, ac to many locations was lost in 2007.
-The supplemental monitoring network has been significantly expanded as part of the current application to ensure all immediately downgradient wetlands are suitably instrume
+The GWRA studies focused primarily on the area shown on Figure 3.3.
+Figure 3.1 shows the broad area surrounding the Existing Quarry areas and the proposed MQEE for general reference.
+Figure 3.2 zooms into the area surrounding the Milton North Quarry and Extension Lands, including field investigation locations.
+It is Figure 3.3 that illustrates the proposed MQEE area, associated focus area for GWRA study, and field investigation locations.
+Clarification provided.